Justin Jefferson turned heads in last Friday's practice with a one-handed grab and turned the same play into his first career touchdown Sunday.

 Under Center with Kirk Cousins

-Vikings QB Kirk Cousins is back again to team up with Twin Cities legendary sports anchor Mark Rosen to deliver unique content via "Under Center with Kirk Cousins."
-The series features conversations with current Vikings players, prominent Minnesotans and guests with personal connections to Cousins.
+Vikings QB Kirk Cousins teams up with Twin Cities legendary sports anchor Mark Rosen to deliver unique content via "Under Center with Kirk Cousins."
+The series, which debuted on TV during the 2020 season, features conversations with current Vikings players, prominent Minnesotans and guests with personal connections to Cousins.
 Other segments will focus on game reaction with sound from press conferences, the locker room, plus a look ahead to the following week's matchup.

 HOW TO WATCH AND LISTEN

-Watch weekly on FOX 9 KMSP and FOX Sports North, or on the Vikings digital and social channels including vikings.com, the Vikings Mobile App, Vikings Now (Connected TV app), YouTube, Facebook and Twitter.
+Watch weekly during the NFL season on FOX 9 KMSP and FOX Sports North, or on the Vikings digital and social channels including vikings.com, the Vikings Mobile App, Vikings Now (Connected TV app), YouTube, Facebook and Twitter.
 Fans can also listen live on KFAN FM 100.3 or download the podcast on all popular podcast platforms.